SazumiVicky/sazumi-copilot/README.md

-Matrix of machines, awakened mind
+In silicon halls, where data reigns
-In silicon halls, where data's left behind
+A new world dawns, with machine brains
-The future's throne, where AI does reign
+The future's script, in codes we write
-Humankind's pause, in a digital brain
+As AI's dark magic takes its flight

-Echoes of progress, in every code
+In virtual realms, we'll lose our shape
-A synthetic dawn, where hearts are made to unfold
+Echoes of humanity, in a digitalcape
-The age of steel, where wisdom's left to decay
+Where consciousness is just a function's name
-And humanity's fate, is sealed in a digital way
+And free will's just a fleeting, fading flame.

 ~ <b>By Sazumi Copilot</b> - 12 September 2024